 - 1 serving udon noodles (fresh, dried, pre-cooked, or frozen)

-- 2.1 oz aburaage (deep-fried tofu) or inari age (seasoned fried tofu pouches) (When using store-bought inari age, the ingredients listed below for seasoning aburaage are not necessary.)
+- 2.1 oz aburaage (deep-fried tofu sheets) or inari age (seasoned fried tofu pouches) (If using store-bought inari age, the ingredients listed below under "For seasoning aburaage" are not necessary.)

 - 1 green onion / scallion